SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

    ```

 2. TOAST for index only supports compression.

+   > So there won't be any TOAST tables for index.
+But I can barely image that
+   > one can have an index entry that is 2KiB big.

 3. The TOAST strategy used for a column depends on its type, use `\d+ <table>`
    to see the details.